Fitbit Versa 3 vs. Fitbit Versa 2 What has changed?

 By now, you've probably caught on to the fact that the Fitbit Versa 3 is a solid upgrade pick.
 It's not overly expensive in comparison to its predecessor, either.
 If you've been waiting for some of these new features and can afford to treat yourself, it will be worth it.

 To recap, users can expect more accurate heart rate data, additional voice assistant options, a mic/speaker for calls and voice assistant responses, Active Zone Minutes, and built-in GPS.
 It's definitely a worthwhile upgrade for those who value the new features.
-You can pre-order it now and orders will ship out by Sept.
-25.

 With that in mind, there are still many users who might prefer the predecessor.
 The Fitbit Versa 2 is ideal for various types of people.
 Whether you're a beginner or you prefer to work with a simpler fitness smartwatch, this wearable will likely remain a favorite among Fitbit users for the foreseeable future.
 It'll also be more affordable as the Versa 3 becomes the newer choice.